Amayakumarsahu/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 I trained and compared multiple ML models — Logistic Regression, Random Forest, Decision Tree, and SVM — to find which one performs best.
 The results were evaluated using accuracy, precision, recall, F1-score, and ROC-AUC.

-A simple web interface (using Flask) is also created where you can enter transaction details and check whether it is fraud or not.
-This project helped me understand real-world ML problems, especially with imbalanced data.

 ## Dataset

 - Source: [Kaggle - Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud)